James L. Barton: Biography

 James L. Barton was born to a Quaker family in Charlotte, Vermont on September 23, 1855.

 He graduated from Middlebury College in 1881, and from Hartford Theological Seminary in 1885.

 With conviction that foreign missions could bring great good to peoples abroad, he applied to serve overseas and sailed to the Near East with his bride.
 He was head of a large school system in Turkey for seven years before becoming president of Euphrates College, Harpoot, Turkey in 1892.

 The couple returned to the United States when his wife's health began to fail.
 He found a position as foreign secretary of the ABCFM, the American Board of Foreign Missions.

-In 1915 Barton found himself at the helm of the executive committee of very rich important Americans concerned about the Armenians and Syrians, The American Committee for Armenian and Syrian Relief (ACASR).
-What started as a modest but impactful fund-raising effort, evolved, into the largest most successful nationwide fund-raising campaign at that time, complete with powerful posters.
+In 1915 Barton found himself at the helm of the executive committee of The American Committee for Armenian and Syrian Relief (ACASR).
+What started as a modest but impactful fund-raising effort became one of the most successful nationwide fund-raising campaign at that time, complete with impactful campaign materials.
 By 1922 over $60 million had been distributed.
 And before Near East Relief's Congressional Charter ended in 1930, over $116 million had been raised and distributed.

 As chairman of the American Committee for Relief in the Near East (ACRNE), Barton guided relief for the Near East after World War I. He would be asked to represent the Foreign Missions Conference of North America at the London Conference in 1921, and attended the Lausanne Conference (1922-1923), where an American treaty to end the war with Turkey was framed.

 Before he retired in 1927, he left as part of his legacy the acquisition of permanent funds for the support of 21 international, interdenominational institutions of higher learning, including two medical schools.